-Find your perfect vacation rental in Poland: from $25 per night
+Find your perfect vacation rental Poland: from $38 per night

 Price and Availability Index in Poland

-Our availability graph helps you identify the busiest months in Poland.
-It is harder to find an accommodation during a week of February (2/8 - 2/15), as 63% of the rentals are booked.
-Conversely, it is in September (9/7 - 9/14) that the highest percentage of rentals are available.
+Check out the graph above to find out how many accommodations are available Poland(in %).
+In a week of January (1/7 - 1/14), 67% of the vacation rentals are booked.
+Conversely, it is in June (6/24 - 7/1) that the highest percentage of rentals are available.

 Whatever the weather - make the most of Poland